joshuacherian/joshuacherian.github.io/_posts/2020-05-27-DM-2-Launch-Guide.md

 title: DM-2 Launch Guide
 date: 2020-05-27 00:07:45
 ---
+### Update: 17 minutes before scheduled liftoff on the 27th, the launch was scrubbed due to weather.
+The next opportunity is on May 30 at 3:22:45 PM, and I've updated the timetables below to reflect that.

 When I was 12 years old, I watched the Space Shuttle Endeavour lift off on mission STS-127.
 It launched into a blue Florida sky before disappearing behind a layer of clouds, leaving me hooting and hollering on the ground near Cape Canaveral.
 Among the seven astronauts on board was Colonel Douglas G. Hurley on his first spaceflight.
 Hurley would also fly on STS-135, the final Shuttle mission.

-But today, history repeats itself.
+But now, history repeats itself.
 Doug Hurley will launch as commander of SpX-DM-2.
 Hurley and Colonel Bob Behnken will make up the first crewed mission to leave American soil in almost 9 years.
 Even more exciting is that the launch vehicle is a SpaceX Falcon 9, an important milestone in the future of commercial spaceflight.
 When they launch, I will be acting just like my twelve-year-old self — hooting, hollering, and interminably grinning.

 My friend group is, unsurprisingly, made up of many non-space nerds.
 They know that I am absurdly excited for this mission but not necessarily all the details.
-So, I decided to write a guide for today's launch activities.
+So, I decided to write a guide for DM-2's launch activities.
 I'm also including a few "Easter eggs" to keep an eye out for!
 A lot of this guide is taken from Everyday Astronaut, one of the best voices on the internet for all things space.
 [His guide](https://everydayastronaut.com/crew-dragon-timeline/) details many of the major events that will take place before and during the launch.
 Make sure to tune into his [YouTube channel](https://www.youtube.com/channel/UC6uKrU_WqJ1R2HMTY3LIx5Q) for a live stream of the launch!

 I'm dividing this guide into pre-launch and post-launch sections.
 At the beginning of each section is a summary table with a short description of what's happening, as well as what time it should be happening.
 (NOTE: Launch time is subject to change!
 I will update this page if I receive new information.
 The countdown times should remain constant relative to launch at T-0, however.)